 - Art.
-19 A. Personality in general / III.
+19 (A. Personality in general / III.
 Incapacity / 3.
 Persons capable of judgement but lacking the capacity to act. / a.
-Principle - 3.
-Persons capable of judgement but lacking the capacity to act. - a.
-Principle - 1 Persons who are capable of judgement but lack the capacity to act may only enter into obligations or give up rights with the consent of their legal representative. - 2 Without such consent, they may only accept advantages that are free of charge or carry out minor everyday transactions. - 3 They are liable in damages for unpermitted acts.
+Principle) - Persons who are capable of judgement but lack the capacity to act may only enter into obligations or give up rights with the consent of their legal representative. - Without such consent, they may only accept advantages that are free of charge or carry out minor everyday transactions. - They are liable in damages for unpermitted acts.